I know no one wants to talk about death, but sometimes staring at the reality of our mortality can help us live our juju a bit more.

 Artists of all genres can play with this.
 Let this be playful instead of morbid.
 Create a really big and outrageous vision.
 Don’t overwork it – just write whatever comes to you, letting yourself be surprised.
 Write a juicy one for yourself!

 Cynthia Morris wrote and published widely.
 Her articles and books about the creative process inspired millions to be more empowered and expressed.
 Her novel, Chasing Sylvia Beach was a global bestseller and the basis of the hit film of the same name.
-With her writing partner, she penned many successful novels and screenplays including Versions of Him and The Athenaeum Neuf.
 She was in great demand as an entertaining speaker and workshop leader.
 Morris died from a giggle fit at 89 in her home in Paris.

 Keep it to 200 words or less.
 Post it on your blog and include a link in a comment below.